-Doodling can help many students focus, not just ones with ADHD (here's the research if you're interested).
+Doodling can help many students focus, not just ones with ADHD.
 Some students also benefit if they can draw during storytime or a lesson.

 7. Background Noise/Music

 A fan in the back of the room can help some students focus.
 Letting them listen to music on headphones (as long as it doesn’t interfere with what’s happening in class) can also help.
-One teacher had success with an aquarium in the back of the room -- the students liked hearing the calming swish of the water.
+One teacher had success with an aquarium in the back of the room—students liked hearing the calming swish of the water.

 8. Chair Leg Bands